 Upon receipt of a depository institution's currency deposit, the cash department within each Reserve Bank Office or cash depot will immediately verify the deposit and compare it to the depository institution's notification.
-The deposit notification, which contains the institution's unique identifier and details of the deposit such as the total dollar amount and breakdown by denomination, can be in either electronic or paper format.
+The deposit notification, which contains the institution's unique identifier and details of the deposit such as the total dollar amount and breakdown by denomination, can be in either electronic or paper format (PDF).
 When this verification process is complete, the local Reserve Bank will pass credit to the depository institution's Federal Reserve account for the amount of the deposit.
-The deposit is then placed into vault storage until further processing is conducted by Reserve Bank or depot personnel.
+The deposit is then placed into vault storage until further processing is conducted by the Reserve Bank.

-To replace soiled currency notes that are destroyed and also to accommodate the growth of U.S. currency in circulation, the Federal Reserve Banks issue newly printed currency each year.
-New currency notes are printed by the Bureau of Engraving and Printing (BEP) (Off-site Link) in its Washington, D.C. and Ft.
+To replace destroyed notes and to accommodate the growth of U.S. currency in circulation, the Federal Reserve Banks issue newly printed currency each year.
+The U.S. Bureau of Engraving and Printing (BEP) (Off-site Link) prints new currency in its Washington, D.C. and Ft.
 Worth, Texas, manufacturing plants.
-Each year, the BEP prints over nine billion notes to meet worldwide demand for U.S. currency.
-New notes are distributed to the 30 Reserve Bank Offices throughout the United States and are issued when inventories of fit notes fall below adequate levels.
+Since 2010, the BEP prints on average seven billion notes annually to meet worldwide demand for U.S. currency.
+New notes are distributed to the 28 Reserve Bank Offices throughout the United States and are issued when inventories of fit notes fall below adequate levels.
 The Board of Governors mandates that each Federal Reserve Office fill orders with fit notes first in order to minimize the printing costs for new currency.
-As of November 30, 2000, over $550 billion of U.S. currency is in circulation worldwide - more than four times the amount circulated in 1980.
+As of September 2015, nearly $1.34 trillion in U.S. currency is in circulation worldwide.
 Moreover, approximately two-thirds of that amount is circulating outside the United States.

 Address comments and questions to the Federal Reserve Bank Services Webmaster.